syarifmuhammad/toefl-tpa/README.md

 - xampp (for server database)

 ``
-before you run command below you need to start database server and create new database with name "laravel" ``
+create new database with name "menpro"
+``

 ```bash